sourcegraph/about/content/blogposts/2024/coding-on-the-road-with-android-cody.md

   caption="Cody as the Obi-Wan Kenobi "
 />

-So, ditch the laptop blues and embrace the nomadic coding revolution.
 With Termux, VS Code, and Cody, the world is your office, and every sunrise is a new coding adventure.
 Ready to level up your mobile coding game?
 Buckle up, let's dive into the nitty-gritty!

 ## Unleashing Your Inner Coding Nomad - Installing Termux, VS Code Web, and Cody